Did Attention Really Collapse the Photon Wavefunction?

 Measurements from the Published Graphs

-The 2012 report states a fringe spacing of δ=69 px, but direct measurement of the 3,000-px-wide interference record (Fig. 2A) gives δ=67.8±0.4 px.
-From the central bright-fringe profile, the visibility is Vpattern ≈ 0.60.
-Using the same record’s FFT power spectrum (Fig. 2B) and the equations in the companion Appendix to this post (eqs.
-A14–A15), the visibility is VFFT ≈ 0.16.
+The 2012 report states a fringe spacing of δ=69 px, but direct measurement of the 3,000-px-wide interference record (Figure 2A) gives δ=67.8±0.4 px.
+From the two central fringes, the visibility is Vpattern ≈ 0.60.
+By contrast, the fringe visibility from the reported FFT power spectrum (Figure 2B) using the equations in the companion Appendix to this post (Eqs.
+A14–A15), is lower: VFFT ≈ 0.16.

 The Unnatural +1 wavenumber Shift of the FFT